theosanct0s/haxball-bot/README.md

 ### 🤔 About
 - A bot to organize both your room 100% automatic
-- This project is from my room, "ECC | Futsal" that I'm releasing to everyone 🙂
+- This project is from my room.
+I'm releasing to everyone 🙂

 ### ✨ What is included?